shaneenvitug/project0/README.md

 - [x] Make the game mobile responsive
 - [ ] Use LocalStorage to persist data locally to allow games to continue after page refresh or loss of internet connectivity
+- [ ] Fix bug - message shows tie even when a player wins after a tie has happened

 Languages used: